FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 **Pedigree** – recorded history of an artifact.

 **Provenance** – a record of ownership of an artifact.

+**Release** – incremental extension of a version of an interface application, e.g. a FIX extension Pack (EP).

 **Scenario** — a use case of a message, component, field, code set or datatype.